ewa1do/jerseys-shop-app/README.md

-# jerseys-shop-app
+# Football Warehouse

-Shopping app using html, css and js with localStorage
+### Simple shopping app creted using html, css and js with localStorage

-For testing purposes try username: admin, password: admin